Relation between exciton splittings, magnetic circular dichroism, and magnetization in wurtzite (Ga,Fe)N: Effects of exciton splitting, linewidth, and oscillator strength on MCD

 The simulations performed as a function of the magnetic field show that none of the three parameters characterizing the excitons gives a contribution to the MCD that would itself be proportional to the magnetization.
 This means that the observed MCD is a convolution of all three partial contributions and, in particular, that individual $A$, $B$ and $C$ excitonic splittings would not lead to an MCD signal proportional to the magnetization.
 This result, specific to wurtzite DMSs, is a direct consequence of the close spectral vicinity of the excitonic transitions, non-zero linewidths, and opposite shifts of the excitons $A$ and $B$ in the magnetic field.

 Finally, we comment on the reliability of the determination of the splitting from reflectivity-MCD.
 A comparison between the different contributions to the overall MCD (see Fig.~\ref{contrib1T}) indicates that the determination of the excitonic splitting when neglecting the contributions related to excitonic linewidth and oscillator strength would lead to the values overestimated by a factor of at least two.
-Since it is practically impossible to distinguish experimentally between different contributions to MCD, it is rather unrealistic to determine excitonic splittings basing solely on the MCD signal.
 This means that in order to evaluate the excitonic splittings and thus the exchange energies meaningfully, a fitting of reflectivity or absorption spectra at various polarizations, as performed in the present work, is necessary.